mukulpatnaik/researchgpt/README.md

 |---|---|
 |![header](/images/header.png)|![noheader](/images/noheader.png)|

-The improved results can be seen as follows:
+The improved results can be seen as follows (Click for full-sized image):

 |With Header (This fork)|With Header (Original)|
 |---|---|